 Reporting Debit Card Minimum-Purchase Violations

-What can you do about merchants who break the rules?
-It’s best to let them know that you think they’re doing something wrong.
-Especially when it comes to a small business, the business owner might not be up to speed on all of the laws.
-Things change quickly, and business owners have a lot on their plates.
+For merchants who break the rules, it’s best to let them know that you think they’re doing something wrong, especially when it comes to a small business—the business owner might not be up to speed on all the laws.

-Starting a conversation with your local business owner might be helpful for everybody.
-You might even feel some sympathy for them.
 Accepting plastic is almost a necessity, but it’s expensive.
 Although the fees for accepting a debit card are generally far lower than credit card swipe fees, there’s still a cost.
 Keep that in mind as you make purchases, and pay with cash or check if you can.
-It may help your favorite business stay afloat, and it will help keep prices down for everybody.
+It may help your favorite business stay afloat, and help keep prices down for everybody.

-However, because the merchant isn’t breaking any laws by setting minimum purchase amounts for debit cards, there’s no reason to report the business to your state’s Attorney General or to the Federal Trade Commission.
-Merchants can set whatever policies they want as long as they do not break federal or local laws.
+But since the merchant isn’t breaking any laws by setting minimum-purchase amounts for debit cards, there’s no reason to report the business to your state’s Attorney General or the Federal Trade Commission.
+Merchants can set whatever policies they want, as long as they do not break federal or local laws.